tifs/ruby_challenges_lab/readme.md

 ### Challenge 3 - Word Count

-Write a method called `wordCount` to count word occurence in a sentence, returned as a `Hash`.
+Write a method called `word_count` to count word occurence in a sentence, returned as a `Hash`.